Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Modulational Instability

 We analyzed the different ranges of the initial parameters and found that the system is always unstable for $\gamma<0$ and $\delta>0$ in contrast to $\gamma>0$ and $\delta<0$ cases where the system is always stable, see Fig.~\ref{fig-3ab}(a).
 In other cases, the system can be both stable and unstable depending on the parameters.
 When the sign of the hopping rate changes, the system undergoes a drastic shift in behaviour, leading to a complete reversal.
 This means that previously stable regions become unstable, while previously unstable regions become stable, see Fig.~\ref{fig-3ab}(b).

 Figure~\ref{fig-4ab} depicts the instability domain in the $(Q,q)$ plane for different signs of the hopping rate.
-We analyzed multiple sets of initial parameters and observed that when $\kappa>0$, the system remains stable within the $-\pi/2 \le q \le \pi/2$ range, see Fig.~\ref{fig-4ab}(a).
+We analyzed multiple sets of initial parameters and observed that when $\kappa>0$, the system remains stable within the $-\pi/2 \le q \le \pi/2$ range, see Fig.~\ref{fig-4ab} (a).
 However, beyond this range, instability can occur depending on the initial parameters.
-On the other hand, for the $\kappa<0$ case, instability occurs within $-\pi/2 < q < \pi/2$, while the system remains stable beyond this range, see Fig.~\ref{fig-4ab}(b).
+On the other hand, for the $\kappa<0$ case, instability occurs within $-\pi/2 < q < \pi/2$, while the system remains stable beyond this range, see Fig.~\ref{fig-4ab} (b).

 To validate the predictions obtained through linear stability analysis, we performed numerical simulations of the discrete governing GPE by introducing a slight perturbation ($10^{-3}$) to the initial condition, see Fig.~\ref{fig-2ab}.
 Equation~(\ref{moddnlseQ1D}) describes a set of coupled ordinary differential equations (ODEs) for $n$ complex variables $\psi_n$.
 By separating the real and imaginary parts of this equation, we obtain a system of $2n$ coupled real ODEs.
 The initial condition is also split into real and imaginary parts to provide appropriate initial conditions for each solution component.
-To solve this system of equations, we used MATLAB's ode45 solver with periodic boundary conditions and a precision of $10^{-12}$.
-In the nonlinear stage of MI, instability leads to the formation of bright localized modes, see Fig.~\ref{fig-1ab}(b).
+To solve this system of equations, we used MATLAB's ode45 solver with periodic boundary conditions.
+Relative and absolute tolerance of $10^{-12}$ apply to the real and imaginary parts of the wavefunction.
+In the nonlinear stage of MI, instability leads to the formation of bright localized modes, see Fig.~\ref{fig-1ab} (b).
 In the next sections, we consider the properties of different localized modes known as discrete breathers.